libis/rdm-integration/README.md

 ## Getting started

-Add the included Keyclok and S3 implementations to your `/etc/hosts` or equivalent configuration, for example:
+Add the included Keyclok (for OIDC flow) and S3 implementations (for upload and download redirects using S3 storage) to your `/etc/hosts` or equivalent configuration, for example:
 ```shell
 127.0.0.1    keycloak.mydomain.com
 127.0.0.1    localstack.mydomain.com